madsbuch/blog/_posts/2015-12-19-100-days-of-fibonacci-day-4-prolog.md

 comments: false
 ---

+__Updates:__

+* 26 January 2016: Complete rewrite of the section about the Structural Implementation of Fibonacci.

 In my [100 days of Fibonacci](/blog/100-days-of-fibonacci-overview/)
 project I looked at functional and imperative language.
 There are however many more programming paradigms today we are going to dive into